jluchman/domin/README.md

 -more-
 ```

-General dominance statistics are the most commonly reported and easiest to interpret of the
-dominance statistics.
-General dominance statistics are derived as the weighted average marginal/incremental
-contribution to the overall fit statistic an independent variable makes across all models in
-which the independent variable is included.
-For example, _rep78_ has a value of **0.0218** which means, on average, _rep78_ results in an
-increment to the R square of about two percentage points when it is included in the model.
+General dominance statistics are the most commonly reported and easiest to interpret of the dominance statistics.
+General dominance statistics are derived as the weighted average marginal/incremental contribution to the overall fit statistic an independent variable makes across all models in which the independent variable is included.
+For example, _rep78_ has a value of **0.0218** which means, on average, _rep78_ results in an increment to the R square of about two percentage points when it is included in the model.

-In addition, the general dominance statistics can be compared to one another to determine which
-variables "generally dominate" others.
-Here, _rep78_'s larger general dominance statistic than
-_headroom_ indicates that it "generally dominates"--and is thus more important than--_headroom_.
-The only time a general dominance designation cannot be made between two independent variables
-is when they are exactly equal.
+In addition, the general dominance statistics can be compared to one another to determine which variables generally dominate others.
+Here, _rep78_'s larger general dominance statistic than _headroom_ indicates that it "generally dominates"--and is thus more important than--_headroom_.
+The only time a general dominance designation cannot be made between two independent variables is when they are exactly equal.

-General dominance statistics are useful in that they distill the entire ensemble of models
-estimated into a single value for each independent variable, which is why they are
-easiest to interpret.
-An additional useful property of the general dominance statistics is that they are
-an additive decomposition of the fit statistic associated with the full model
-(i.e., the general dominance statistics can be summed
-to obtain the value of the full model's fit statistic) and equivalent to Shapley
-values (see `findit shapley`).
+General dominance statistics are useful in that they distill the entire ensemble of models estimated into a single value for each independent variable, which is why they are easiest to interpret.
+An additional useful property of the general dominance statistics is that they are an additive decomposition of the fit statistic associated with the full model (i.e., the general dominance statistics can be summed to obtain the value of the full model's fit statistic) and equivalent to Shapley values (see `findit shapley`).

-Finally, general dominance statistics for an independent variable are the arithmetic average
-of that independent variable's conditional dominance statistics discussed next.
+Finally, general dominance statistics for an independent variable are the arithmetic average of that independent variable's conditional dominance statistics discussed next.

 ### Conditional Dominance Statistics